As an Amazon Associate we earn from qualifying purchases.

 - 1 rack baby back ribs (about 12 ribs)

 - 2 tbsp apple cider or apple juice (recipe follows)

 Step #1: Choose the Meat

 You can use your barbecue for cooking pork, beef, or lamb ribs.
-While we prefer beef charcoal ribs, we’ll utilize traditional pork ribs for this piece.
+While I prefer beef charcoal ribs, I’ll utilize traditional pork ribs for this piece.

 Pork ribs are available in three primary varieties.
 The popular ribs are the spareribs, which have flat bones and a lot of connective tissue.
 Spareribs with the rib tips removed are known as St. Louis style ribs.

 Meanwhile, baby back ribs are a smaller version of the other two, with a higher meat-to-bone ratio.
 In this recipe, I’ll use baby back ribs.
 They’re delicious and easy to get by in most supermarkets.

 Cut the meat to remove the tissues from the rear portion of the ribs when you buy them.
 If not eliminated, this can be somewhat chewy.

 Let’s look at how to make ribs on a camp stove or grill now.
 A dry rub and barbecue sauce are included in the step-by-step instructions.
 The barbecue sauce is made in the same way as the main dish.